Shopify/quilt/packages/react-form/README.md

 You can also pass a more complex configuration object specifying a validation dictionary like in `useList`.

-Rendering your dynamic list would look like this
+Rendering your dynamic list would look like this:

 ```tsx
 <FormLayout>